PabloMH11mag/Kauil-Sat/README.md

 # Kauil-Sat · U2 CubeSat Project

-> CubeSat developed for the CanSat 2026 worldwide competition organized by UNAM.
-> Built and tested at the National Autonomous University of Mexico.
+> CubeSat developed, built and tested at the National Autonomous University of Mexico.
+UNAM.

 ---